 People often ask where to cross-country ski in Aspen and Snowmass.
 Or they ask, “Where are the best places to go cross-country skiing in Aspen and Snowmass?”

-The vast Aspen Snowmass Nordic System offers an unbelievable 90 km of FREE and accessible cross-country ski trails between Aspen and Basalt.
-Often called the area’s “Fifth Mountain,” It’s considered one of the best Nordic skiing venues in all of North America.
+The Aspen Snowmass Nordic System now offers an impressive 90 km of FREE and accessible cross-country ski trails between Aspen and Basalt.
+Often called the area’s “Fifth Mountain,” it’s considered one of North America’s best Nordic skiing venues.

 Most of the trails are easy to access and feature varied terrain.
-Whether you prefer skate skiing or classic skiing, you’ll find flat, fully groomed trails for beginners and challenging slopes for the more fit and adventurous.
-And everything in between.
+Whether you prefer skate skiing or classic skiing, you’ll find flat, fully groomed trails for beginners, challenging slopes for the more fit and adventurous, and everything in between.

-But each one has its own flavor and character. .
-And while we like them all, here’s our selection of the best cross-country skiing trails in aspen.
+And while we like them all, each area has a distinctive flavor and character.
+So, here’s our updated selection of the best cross-country skiing trails in Aspen.

 Aspen Cross Country Center

-The trails are mostly low-pitched.
-But they do offer some variety for the more advanced cross-country skier.
-They provide plenty of exercise for skiers of all abilities and an effective way to get your ski legs under you if it’s been a while.
-This is an excellent location for a quick workout or just a breath of fresh air in the middle or end of the day.
+The trails are primarily flat but offer some variety for the more advanced cross-country skier.
+They provide plenty of exercise for skiers of all abilities and are an effective way to get your ski legs under you if it’s been a while.
+This spot is hard to beat for a mid-day energy boost or an end-of-day escape.
+The center regularly hosts community ski events, a great way to meet fellow enthusiasts.

 The trails comfortably accommodate sizable groups and families with skiers of mixed abilities.
-And you can even bring your pooch to the Bernese Boulevard section (see below).
-And you can also connect to many other Aspen Snowmass Nordic System trails from here.
+Dog lovers will appreciate Bernese Boulevard, a dedicated section where you can bring your pooch (see below).
+This location also connects to many other Aspen Snowmass Nordic System trails, making it a convenient hub for extended adventures.

 Length: 5 miles | 8 kilometers

-It’s Perfect For: Beginners and Families with younger children
+Perfect For: Beginners and families with younger children

 Access and Parking: 5 minute, 1.8-mile drive from the Aspen Core.
-Free city bus service available.
-On-site Parking available
+Expanded free parking and free city bus service are still available

 Aspen High School Trails

-These trails offer some of the finest intermediate and advanced terrain for cross-country skiing in Aspen.
+These trails still offer some of Aspen’s finest intermediate and advanced cross-country skiing terrain.
 They feature a captivating combination of wide-open hilly meadows, steep climbs, and breathtaking descents.
-And they also include a couple of flat loops that are ideal for casual skiing, technique work, or just an exhilarating aerobic workout.
+They also include a couple of flat loops ideal for casual skiing, technique work, or an exhilarating aerobic workout.

-We love these trails because of the variety (it’s like interval training).
-And the long and sometimes steep descents offer an incredible reward for all that uphilling in between.
-It’s also close to town, has easy, ample parking, and connects to some of our other favorite trails, like the Moore trail and the Owl Creek Trails (see below).
+We love these trails because of their variety (it’s like interval training).
+The long, sometimes steep descents offer a satisfying reward for all that uphill skiing in between.
+It’s also close to town, has easy, ample parking, and connects to some of our other favorite trails, like the Moore Trail and the Owl Creek Trails (see below).

 Finally, it’s hard to beat the views of Rocky Mountain grandeur: Aspen Mountain, Aspen Highlands, Pyramid Peak, the Hunter Creek Valley, and Mount Sopris.